 The five of us go Shadow searching.
 Phillipsburg contains the shopping stretch, practically unchanged since the twenty teens.
 People still buy trinkets and t-shirts and I’m always amazed at the sheer number of jewelry stores.
 I seldom see anyone buying, but someone must, the stores remain open.
 Tourists here are mostly oldsters off the cruise ships.
 The dock is massive, so big they run a little train around to haul the seniors from the boat to the main street.
 Restaurants are interspersed with boutiques and luxury brands.
 The trick to resort sales is understanding that people will splurge on junk traveling they would walk right past at home.

 People paying three grand a night for beach villas aren’t wandering Phillipsburg in sandals and baggy shorts.
 They’re doing what the rest of our tribe is doing, playing in the crystal blue waters, or watching each other from a comfortable seat at the bar.
 The sons and daughters of the wealthy cruise the sand looking to be looked at, and who wouldn’t?
 They’re the pampered and gorgeous teenagers from around the world, wind surfing, snorkeling, girls in bikinis that give new meaning to wisps of fabric.
 There’s a clothing optional beach on the French side, the island used to be two countries, French and Dutch, I guess it still is but much of that has been mingled away.
-The clothing optional beach is only popular with the Germans and the Germans aren’t popular with anyone else.
+The clothing optional beach is only popular with Germans and Germans aren’t popular with anyone.

 Katya, Zi and I walk east, Janah and Chloe west.
 It isn’t a huge strip, and the streets parallel have shops, but are less crowded.
 Seniors off cruise ships aren’t adventuresome.